trello-archive/victor/README.md

 - 9-patch support
 - Better handling of invalid filenames for SVGs
 - Better handling for invalid SVGs (that don't rasterize)
-- Faster build time (currently rasterizes all SVGs per variant, could be more efficient)